 This will help in making communication within your team easier.
 One team communication tool that works efficiently is Slack.
 It helps in keeping teams motivated and well-informed, along with being unified with other departments.

 Leverage the power of social media and work towards improving your social media presence.
 You would need a reliable tool for this, and Hootsuite is a useful one.

-Change your video marketing game to get more traffic to your website with video optimization tools like TubeBuddy.
+Change your video marketing game to get more traffic to your website with tools like Playstory.

 There is a lot more to learn about SaaS sales, and here’s how you can do so,

 Podcasts are pretty popular these days.
 Listening to sales podcasts will help you get insights as well as tips from some of the industry leaders.
 They allow you to stay in the loop despite the technologically dynamic nature of sales.
 Make sure you have some excellent sales podcasts on your list.